Arsenal v Tottenham tickets | Emirates Stadium

 Experience one of football's greatest rivalries as Arsenal welcome Tottenham Hotspur to Emirates Stadium for the North London Derby.
 This fixture represents more than just a football match - it's a battle for supremacy in North London, a contest steeped in over a century of history, passion, and intense rivalry.

-Arsenal, consistent title challengers under Mikel Arteta, host their bitterest rivals looking to maintain their recent dominance and secure three vital points in their pursuit of silverware.
+Arsenal, the reigning Premier League champions under Mikel Arteta, host their bitterest rivals looking to maintain their recent dominance and secure three more points.
 The Gunners have established themselves as one of the Premier League's most impressive sides, combining tactical sophistication with devastating attacking play.
-Meanwhile, Tottenham Hotspur, under their management, arrive determined to end Arsenal's recent superiority and claim bragging rights in North London.
+Meanwhile, Tottenham Hotspur, rebuilding after a chaotic season, arrive determined to end Arsenal's recent superiority and claim bragging rights in North London.

 The two stadiums sit just 4 miles (6.4 km) apart, making this one of English football's most geographically concentrated rivalries.
 When these two teams meet, form often goes out the window - this is about pride, passion, and local supremacy.
 The North London Derby is watched by millions worldwide and consistently delivers drama, memorable moments, and high-quality football.